Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 mariadb -h rds_writer_endpoint -u master_user -p --skip-ssl < path_to_uploaded_file/Bench_MySQL8_DDL.sql

-C. Finally, verify that the data model is successfully created and complete:
+B. Then, verify that the data model is successfully created and complete:

 # Connect server instance (Don't forget the swicth --skip-ssl as Aurora requires to secure communication by default!)